Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Verification theorems and viscosity solutions

-Hence, $v$ has at most polynomial growth in $(K,P)$.
-Thus, it satisfies the regularity requirements in the Verification Theorem~\ref{thm:Pham-verify}.
+Hence $v$ has at most polynomial growth in $(K,P)$ and it satisfies the regularity requirements from Theorem~\ref{thm:Pham-verify}.

-\item Although the feedback rule $\hat\theta$ is of bang--bang type and introduces a discontinuity in the drift across the switching surface $\{(K,P):v_K(K, P)+\sigma v_P(K, P)=0\}$, existence and uniqueness of strong solutions remain valid.
+\item[2.]
+Although the feedback rule $\hat\theta$ is of \textit{bang-bang type} and introduces a discontinuity in the drift across the switching surface $\{(K,P):\frac{\partial v}{\partial K}+z \tfrac{\partial v}{\partial P}=0\}$, existence and uniqueness of strong solutions remain valid.
 Indeed, the drift is piecewise affine and thus of bounded variation on compacts.
-Recent results on SDEs with discontinuous drifts (see \cite{przybylowicz_existence_2021}) show that pathwise uniqueness and strong existence hold for such dynamics under nondegeneracy and bounded--variation conditions on the drift.
+Consequently, using Theorem 4.1 from \cite{przybylowicz_existence_2021} for the well-posedness of SDEs with discontinuous drifts, $(K_t,P_t)$ has a unique global strong existence.